 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also stay in touch with me through social media by following me on Instagram, Pinterest, and Facebook!

 Slow Cooker Mexican Dip

-- 2 cans Rotel with diced tomatoes and green chilis
+- 2 cans Rotel with Diced Tomatoes and Green Chilies

-- Spray slow cooker with non stick cooking spray.
-Add first 6 ingredients (all ingredients except cheese) and mix well to combine.
+- Spray your slow cooker with non stick cooking spray.
+Add all of the ingredients except the cheese and mix well to combine.

 - After cooking for an hour, stir well to mix cheese thoroughly into mixture.
-Cheese will not be totally melted but will continue to melt as it cooks.
+The cheese will not be totally melted, but will continue to melt as it cooks.

-- Replace lid and cook for another hour.
+- Replace the lid and cook for another hour.
 Once done, stir before serving.